What is it?

 The coordination represents the largest ever activation of the Mechanism to date.
 It helps assist people in Ukraine and those who have fled to neighbouring countries such as Poland, Slovakia and Moldova.

-The EU is also coordinating medical evacuations of Ukrainian patients in need of urgent care to hospitals across Europe via the Mechanism.
+The EU is also coordinating medical evacuations of Ukrainian patients in need of urgent care to hospitals across Europe.
+This is done via the Mechanism and the medical evacuation hub established in Poland in 2022.

 To efficiently manage an exceptionally high number of deliveries, logistical hubs have been set up in Poland, Romania and Slovakia with the support of the ERCC.
 These hubs gather the assistance offered by EU countries and dispatch it to Ukraine.

-During the COVID-19 pandemic, the EU has distributed millions of protective masks, medical gloves and ventilators coming from strategic rescEU distribution centres currently hosted by 9 EU Member States to European countries in need.
+During COVID-19, the EU has distributed millions of protective masks, medical gloves and ventilators coming from strategic rescEU distribution centres currently hosted by 10 EU Member States to European countries in need.

 This pool allows for better planning and coordination of response activities at European and national levels which means a faster and reliable EU response to disasters.
 The Pool constitutes the backbone of the Mechanism.